paldeep-singh/memories/README.md

 ### PhotoFrame

 A component for displaying images in a polaroid-style frame.
-Uses Expo Image.
+Uses `Expo Image`.

 ### Album

 A component for displaying a scrollable list of PhotoFrames.
-Uses FlashList.
+Uses `FlashList`.

 ### Showcase